 For this process, once you have a viable claim for a breach of contract, you will need to give your tenant a minimum of two weeks notice, although this could be up to two months depending on your situation.

-You will then need the court to provide a possession order which requires the tenant to vacate.
-However, the judge can still rule against your case, and allow the tenant to continue to live in the property.
+You will then need the court to provide a possession order or an accelerated possession order which requires the tenant to vacate.
+However, the judge can still rule against your case at the court hearing and allow the tenant to continue to live in the property.

 What if the tenant refuses to leave?